xmtp/xmtp-dot-org/docs/tutorials/portable-consent/broadcast.md

 ## Check if address has given consent to the sender

 The `isAllowed` method checks if the wallet address has given consent to the sender.
 If the address has not given consent, the sender cannot send messages to the address.
-To learn more about consent, check out the tutorial

 ```jsx
 xmtp.contacts.isAllowed(wallet);